 Exporters can apply for an export licence for their goods.
 All applications will be considered by the government on a case-by-case basis in line with the provisions of the Consolidated EU and National Arms Export Licensing Criteria.
-See the guide on assessment of export licence applications - criteria and policy.

 For details on different export licences available see the guide on licences: export, trade control and transhipment.

 When applying for a licence, you should be aware of the current licence processing times by destination.
 Read strategic export controls: licensing data.